-When Bob and Keren Heppe arrived in London as missionaries in 1994, they could not have foreseen what shape their eventual ministry would take, but they had some inklings.
+When Bob and Keren Heppe arrived in London as Serge missionaries in 1994, they could not have foreseen what shape their eventual ministry would take.

 In addition to engaging in church planting, the Heppes felt led to provide economic opportunities, “particularly for people who didn’t have a great education, who couldn’t get jobs, or were stuck in jobs that didn’t provide very much dignity or much purpose to them.”

-As a way of building relationships and sharing the gospel, Keren and other teammates began volunteering at a charity shop (or secondhand store) connected to a church in Southall, a South Asian neighborhood in London.
+As a way of building relationships and sharing the gospel, Keren and other teammates began volunteering at a local charity shop (or secondhand store) connected to a church in Southall, a South Asian neighborhood in London.
 Soon it became clear that such a shop created relational and evangelistic opportunities.

 “From those early beginnings we discovered people would come into the shop, buy South Asian clothes, and return week after week,” Keren said.
 In fact, the first member of New Life Masih Ghar, the church the team was working together to start, was a friend they initially met at the shop.

 A Christian with a Sikh background, Muno was surprised to meet other Christians – primarily from South Asian countries – who had Hindu, Muslim, and Sikh backgrounds.
 Until this point, she had felt alone in her newfound faith.

 When Muno completed her degree, she wanted to stay in Southall to serve in some way through the church.
 Simultaneously, a real estate agent who was well known to the Heppes was closing her office and offered her building to the team.
 The building happened to be in an ideal location, in the heart of the ministry area of New Life Masih Ghar, on a road where thousands of South Asians passed by each day.

 ASHA means hope in several North Indian languages.
 “We put our ASHA sign up and local people recognized that it was an Indian charity shop,” Keren recalls.
 “They had never seen such a thing.
 Donations just started pouring in from Indian and Pakistani Hindus, Muslims, and Sikhs.”